 - All students’ math proficiency will increase.
 The focus of this goal will be to improve students’ math application, problem solving and reasoning skills.

 - All students and staff will experience a safe and welcoming environment that instills Catholic values and nurtures mind, body and soul.

-Catholic education has served Aberdeen for nearly 125 years.
+Catholic education has served Aberdeen for over 135 years.
 The first Catholic school was established inside Sacred Heart Church in 1886, and a freestanding school was built a few years later.
-St. Mary's and Sacred Heart parishes each built elementary school buildings, serving grades 1 through 8, in 1912 and 1913 respectively.
-The Benedictine and Presentation Sisters were the primary teachers in the schools for many decades.

 In 1980, the Aberdeen Catholic School System was consolidated and Sacred Heart and St. Mary's Schools were renamed Roncalli.
 Kindergarten was also added to the educational program.
 In 1988-89 school year, the Roncalli Sonshine Patch Preschool/Daycare Program was created.
 In 2002-2004, ACSS demolished its elementary buildings and built Roncalli Primary School (preK-2) and Roncalli Elementary School (3-6).

 In 2023, ACSS reconfigured its layout and created a true middle school (6-8 grade) to better align with the developmental and emotional needs of all students.
 Currently, the Primary school houses PreK-1, the Elementary school houses 2-5, and the Middle/High school houses 6-12.